$\beta^-{\rm p}$ and $\beta^-\alpha$ decay of the $^{11}$Be neutron halo ground state

 The explanation of a strong $b_{\rm r}(\beta^-{\rm p})$ branch as a decay through the tail of an IAS does not seem to be a plausible alternative: for the continuum coupling strength that is consistent with $\Gamma_{\rm p}(1/2^+_3)$, the partial proton decay width of the IAS obtained in SMEC is $\Gamma_{\rm p} \approx 26$\,keV, which is much too narrow to contribute significantly to $b_{\rm r}(\beta^-{\rm p})$.
 This conclusion agrees with findings of Ref.~\cite{Volya2020}.

-In summary, an independent experimental investigation is called for that would confirm or reject the existence of the $1/2^+_3$ resonance in a close neighborhood of $3/2^+_3$ state.
+In summary, an independent experimental investigation is called for that would confirm or reject the existence of the $1/2^+_3$ resonance and confirm the presence of the $3/2^+_3$ resonance.
 We hope that our theoretical estimates will stimulate such a search.